Everyone has a story— every human and in fact, every business.

 The baseline of all marketing is storytelling.
 Get clear on your company’s story and figuring out how to market your products and services will be much easier.

-If you could use a boost to your productivity or creativity, download my free eBook, More in Less: 21 Productivity Hacks for Creatives.
+If you could use a boost to your productivity or creativity, grab my eBook, More in Less: 21 Productivity Hacks for Creatives.
 It's chock full of my best tips and tricks for doing more in less time.